-Emergency Quarantine Declared For Pest Threatening Delaware
+Emergency Quarantine Declared For Spotted Lantern Fly Threatening Delaware

 Dover, Del. –The Delaware Department of Agriculture (DDA) announced today that they are quarantining eleven zip codes in New Castle County to eradicate, control, and prevent the spread of spotted lanternfly in Delaware and to surrounding states.

 The spotted lanternfly is a destructive invasive plant hopper that attacks many hosts including trees, shrubs, orchards, grapes, and hops.
 The insect is detrimental to Delaware’s agricultural industry, forests, and residential areas.
 Due to quarantines in other states, interstate commerce will be impacted if the pest is transported out of the Delaware quarantine area.

 “We understand this quarantine will impact businesses and homeowners; however, it is required if we have any chance to control this non-native, destructive pest.
 With the hatching of egg masses and the presence of adult lanternflies, the population has grown and requires treatment and control efforts,” said Secretary of Agriculture Michael T. Scuse.
 “The impact of this pest to Delaware is large with 8 billion dollars of Delaware’s economic activity related to agriculture.
 When you look at our orchards and vineyards, nursery and landscaping industry, and forestland and timber sales, you are looking at more than 1.9 billion dollars alone.
 Delaware has a lot to lose if we do not gain control over the spotted lanternfly.”